This set of circuit boards is used to make the F-5 Turbo power amplifier from the mind of DIY hero and audio genius, Nelson Pass.

 - This is not a beginners project.

 - These boards are the newest revision, having a new layout of the Front-End board featuring many new solder pads, and rationalized labeling and numbering across all the PCBs.
-The layout has been only slightly modified, but it is different.
-Again we are only currently releasing a limited number to the community until we get more positive feedback.
-Consider them beta boards (once again) and purchase and build at your own risk until further notice.
-For those of you with the older PCB, they are known to be fine.
+The layout has been only slightly modified, but it is different from the v2 PCB.

 |Mounting holes||UMS Heatsink Compatible|